solodev/sectional-page/README.md

 ## CSS

-All necessary CSS is in sectional.css
+All necessary CSS can be found in sectional.css

 ## External Includes